AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 >[!NOTE]
 >
->If you have access to Real-Time CDP B2B Edition, when you define a relationship field using the right-rail controls in the canvas, you can also define a many-to-one relationship using the [same dialog](./relationship-b2b.md#relationship-field).
+>If you have access to Real-Time CDP B2B Edition, you can use the canvas's right-rail controls to define a relationship field, as well as build a many-to-one relationship using the [same dialog](./relationship-b2b.md#relationship-field).

 ![The Add relationship dialog.](../images/tutorials/relationship/add-relationship-dialog.png)

-Select the dropdown for **[!UICONTROL Reference schema]** and select the reference schema for the relationship ("[!DNL Hotels]" in this example).
+Use the dropdown for **[!UICONTROL Reference schema]** and select the reference schema for the relationship ("[!DNL Hotels]" in this example).

 >[!NOTE]
 >
 >Only schemas that contain a primary identity are included in the reference schema dropdown menu.
 This safeguard prevents you from accidentally creating a relationship with a schema that isn't properly configured yet.

-The reference schema's identity's namespace (in this case, "[!DNL Hotel ID]") is automatically populated under **[!UICONTROL Reference identity namespace]**.
+The reference schema's identity namespace (in this case, "[!DNL Hotel ID]") is automatically populated under **[!UICONTROL Reference identity namespace]**.
 Select **[!UICONTROL Apply]** when finished.

 ![The Add relationship dialog with the relationship parameters configured and Apply highlighted.](../images/tutorials/relationship/apply-relationship.png)